Eating after treatment for oesophageal cancer

 Changes to eating after an oesophagectomy

-It can take a few months to recover from an oesophagectomy.
+It can take a few months to recover from treatment for oesophageal cancer.
 It may take up to a year to adjust to the changes in your digestive system.

 Changes in your diet after an oesophagectomy

-You usually have a soft diet while you are still in hospital.
+You may have a soft diet while you are still in hospital.
 You are normally advised to keep to this diet for a few weeks.
-This helps keep the oesophagus open as it heals.
-It also helps to eat small amounts more often.
+This can help the oesophagus to heal.
+It also helps to eat small amounts more often instead of larger meals.

 We have more information about managing changes in weight.